shan1306/Breast-Cancer-Detection-in-TensorFlow/README.md

-# Breast Cancer Detection0 in TensorFlow
+# Breast Cancer Detection in TensorFlow

 ## Overview:
 Welcome to the Breast Cancer Detection in TensorFlow repository!
 This project focuses on utilizing machine learning techniques to build a robust model for early detection of breast cancer.
 The model is developed in a Google Colab notebook and trained on a dataset obtained from Kaggle.